Email Usage Report – interesting insights

 An example of the new Email App Usage Report is shown below.
 The report shows the number of email sent, received and read within a specific date range.
 By clicking ‘Columns’, you can add or remove information within the Email App Usage Report.
 The columns can also be filtered, and as with other reports in CoreView, it is simple to export, save, print, or schedule the report to run on a regular basis.
 Furthermore, using V-tenants, or admin groupings within CoreView, organizations can segment the information in these Email App Usage Reports.
 If you assign a specific administrator to ONLY view a subset of users, then only that group of users will have their activity shown in the Exchange Usage Report for that administrator.
 These reports can also be added to the ‘Favorite Report’ area by clicking on the star icon close the report name.
 This enables quick and easy access under the ‘Analyze’ tab once you have logged into the portal.

 Curious to view this report now?
 If you are already a customer running CoreView you can find this report by logging into the portal.
-Otherwise, take advantage of our free 14-day trial to check out the most advanced Office 365 management suite on the market.
+Otherwise, take advantage of our demo to check out the most advanced Office 365 management suite on the market.

 New articles about other Office 365 reports are coming soon.
 Stay tuned!